 - 2 tablespoons white vinegar + 2 teaspoons baking soda

 - Preheat the oven to 350°F. Line a muffin tin with baking cups, then spritz with nonstick cooking spray.
 Set aside.

 - Coat the blueberries in 1 tablespoon of flour.
 Set aside.

-- Mix dry ingredients -- flour, baking powder and sea salt -- together.
+- Mix dry ingredients -- flour, baking powder and sea salt -- together, whisking until combined.
 Set aside.

-- Stir together the sugar, oil and the applesauce until light and fluffy.
-Add vinegar and baking soda mixture, then the vanilla, stirring until incorporated.
+- Add vinegar and baking soda mixture, then the vanilla, stirring until incorporated.